 The Application Programming Interfaces are crucial for multimedia playback and processing of games on both Microsoft- and Linux-based platforms.
 While the former is mostly responsible for almost everything related to Microsoft products, the latter will be important predominantly for Linux users.

-Video Outputs and Power Consumption
+Video Output and Power Consumption

 The most common video outputs are HDMI, DVI, Display Port, and VGA (for older analog displays).
 Your card should support most of these to be able to stream video to the respective types of displays and digital screens, as well as regular TVs.